I have the best dinner for you today.

 - salt to taste

-Meanwhile, add all the pesto ingredients to a food processor and blend until smooth and creamy, stopping as necessary to scrape down the sides.
+- Meanwhile, add all the pesto ingredients to a food processor and blend until the mixture is well blended but still has some texture, stopping as necessary to scrape down the sides.
 You may need to add more water to get it to your desired consistency.

-Divide among plates and top with toasted pine nuts.
+- Divide among plates and top with toasted cashews.

 - Store the pesto in an airtight container in the fridge for up to 3 days.